Pivot table totals and subtotals

 In the screenshot, the East and West rows each show a parent row total calculating the sum of all states in the region.
 These two parent row totals are subtotals, and are summed to calculate the pivot table grand totals.
 There are also column subtotals in the Total column in the month level.

-For examples working with pivot table totals in formulas, see the following tutorials:
+For examples working with pivot table totals in calculated columns, see the following tutorials:

 Show and hide totals in a pivot table

 You can choose to show or hide totals in a pivot table for specific pivot rows and columns.
-Totals are shown by default.
+Totals are shown by default in a pivot table.
 Totals appear differently depending on whether the pivot table displays rows as a single column or separate columns.
 See Display multiple pivot rows as separate columns for more details about that setting.

 💡